 Kara MacKeil-Pepin is an online-cohort masters student at the University of Maryland, College Park.
 She is interested in media/information literacy and information access.
 She also works for the Association of Public Health Laboratories, where she supports a data-transmission improvement project for public health laboratories and writes occasional articles for APHL’s blog.
-Kara received her BA in Political Science at Saint Michael’s College in Colchester, VT in 2009, and currently lives in Baltimore, MD.
-She likes getting outside when she can, especially in Patterson Park.
-You can follow her on Twitter @thelakemoster, and read her professional website at karamackeil.com.
+Kara received her BA in Political Science at Saint Michael’s College of Burlington, VT in 2009, and currently lives in Baltimore, MD.
+She likes getting outside when she can, but also lurks at the Enoch Pratt Free Library’s Central Branch.
+You can follow her on Twitter @thelakemonster, and read her professional blog at karamackeil.com.

 Rebecca Katz is a student in the LIS program at Catholic University of America, specializing in law librarianship.
 She anticipates graduating in the spring of 2015.
 While not in school, Becky is an attorney for the D.C.
 Council.
 She has worked for the D.C. government in various capacities for almost seven years and has found herself, much to her surprise, to be somewhat of an expert regarding the District government’s information resources.
 Becky is a lover of all things grammar, a fierce advocate for the Oxford comma, and a consumer of vast quantities of caffeine.
 You can read her unfiltered thoughts on Twitter at @dcdotnerd.